snap-one/docs-driverworks-fundamentals/source/includes/19_driver_icon_management/_1-DRIVERICONMANAGEMENT.md

 If the \<small\>\</small\> XML tag is populated with an image or UL to an image, that file will always be used in the My Drivers list of the Items area in ComposerPro.
 The \<large\>\</large\> XML tag is used to populate the List View area of ComposerPro unless a different icon is defined in the \<proxies\>\</proxies\> XML section of the driver.
 If a different icon is defined, the contents of the \<large\>\</large\> XML tag will be disregarded.

 Additional icons and other useful attributes are defined under the \<proxies\> XML tag.
 For example, let's consider a Keypad driver that obtains its icon from the delivered images with ComposerPro.
-It's proxy XML definition looks like this:
+Its proxy XML definition is shown to the right.

 ```xml
 <proxies qty="1">~